cloudflare/cloudflare-docs/products/load-balancing/src/content/understand-basics/load-balancing-rules/expressions.md

 2. A representative **value** for that field, which Cloudflare compares with the actual value from the request.
 3. A **comparison operator**, which specifies how the value defined in the expression must relate to the actual value from the request for the operator to return `true`.

-If the comparison operator returns `true`, the request matches the expression.
+When the comparison operator returns `true`, the request matches the expression.

 This example expression returns true when a request URI path contains `/content`: